 Abstracting, reviewing, translating

-From December 1, 1990, the Japan Patent Office required patent and utility model applicants to submit a summary in addition to the specified application documents.
-The summary is presented on the front page of a gazette together with the applicant’s name, the title of the invention and other particulars.
-The summary should be made by the applicant.
-To enhance its usefulness as part of the front-page database, the JPO checks whether the content of the summary is appropriate.
-If it is considered to be inappropriate, the office modifies the summary itself.
+From December 1, 1990, the JPO has required applicants filing patent application and utility model application to submit an Abstract in addition to filing documents.
+The Abstract is inserted in the front page of a Gazette together with the bibliographic matters such as the name of the applicant, the title of the invention.
+Although the Abstract is prepared by the applicant, in order to enhance its utility as the front-page database, the JPO checks whether the content of the Abstract is appropriate, and if it is found inappropriate, the Abstract is modified by the office.

-The Patent Abstracts of Japan (PAJ) is a paper booklet which combines English abstracts of publications of (unexamined) patent applications, filed by Japanese applicants, and their representative drawings.
+The Patent Abstracts of Japan (hereinafter referred to as the “PAJ”) is a paper booklet which combines English Abstracts of publications of patent applications, filed by Japanese applicants, and their representative drawing.
 The JPO has been sending the PAJ to foreign patent offices since its first issue.

-Since April 1995, the PAJ for the Publication of Patent Applications, issued in October 1994 or later, has been issued in mixed mode CD-ROM format by using MIMOSA software that Trilateral Patent Offices (EPO, JPO, and USPTO) jointly procured since April 1995, instead of in the conventional paper booklet format.
-Currently the PAJ is sent to 93 patent offices or public institutions in 87 countries.
+Since April 1995, The PAJ for publications of patent applications, issued in October 1994 or later, has been issued in mixed mode CD-ROM format by using MIMOSA software that Trilateral Patent Offices (EPO, JPO, and USPTO) jointly procured since April 1995, instead of in the conventional paper booklet form.
+Currently the PAJ is sent to 95 foreign patent offices and public institutions.

-Starting from the issue in April, 1998, all applications by both Japanese and foreigners were presented in PAJs.
+Starting from the issue in April 1998, all applications by both Japanese and foreigners have been issued in PAJs.

-The PAJ/CD-ROM is sold to the general public.
-It can be used to create in-house database or to provide information services to a third party.
+The PAJ/CD-ROM is sold to the general public, and can be used to create in-house database or to provide information services to a third party.

 2) Preparation of PAJ/INDEX CD-ROM